 the demand for the job.

-You could work for a major organisation which owns large areas of land, for an agricultural surveying company or for an individual landowner.
+You could work for a major organisation which owns large areas of land or property, for an agricultural surveying company or for an individual landowner.

 You would be based in an office on the estate.